-The Foundation Fighting Blindness contributes millions of dollars per year to vision research projects being conducted at hospitals and universities across Canada.
+The Foundation Fighting Blindness has contributed millions of dollars to support vision research at hospitals and universities across Canada.

-If you are a Canadian vision scientist interested in applying for one of our grant programs, please fill out the applicable forms below.
+If you are interested in applying for one of our grant programs, please fill out the applicable forms below.
 All submissions are reviewed by our expert Scientific Advisory Board.

 Submit your application below

 Created and Implemented September 17, 2014